-Developing the world's most advanced organ-on-chip technology to enable pre-clinical trials on-chip that can predict drug failure in human trials.
+Developing the world's most advanced organ-on-chip technology that will make drug development faster, cheaper and safer.

 It takes on average $2.6B and 12 years to discover one successful drug because 90% drug candidates fail at the late and expensive clinical trial stages.
 The reason is that there are no accurate methods of drug performance prediction.
 Current methods used in the pre-clinical stage rely on tissue models that do not behave like in-vivo human tissues.
 Therefore, the reaction of these grown tissues to drugs is different from their reaction in the human body.

 Lab-grown tissues used in pre-clinical drug testing do not react to drugs as in the human body.

 Cell behavior is strongly influenced by:

 1) 3D tissue structure: Cell-cell interaction (cell polarity)